open/close all folders

 - Special mention actually goes to Strippin, who had never played before, and yet ranks up enough kills to single-handedly stop team Yogs from getting at the wool.

 - Sips, meanwhile, once again reveals his hidden badass side, taking out hordes of mobs from a position of weakness, and also coming up with a water elevator shortcut to get Team Hat past the third dungeon quickly.
 He is also the final survivor of the three man team running the wool back to the monument at the end.

 Sunshine of Israpony

-In the My Little Pony mod, they way they fix up an entire town. first by cleaning up all the oil they spilt then turn the desert back into a forest area, complete with naturally grown flowers, saplings, and grass.
+- In the My Little Pony mod, the way they fix up an entire town. first by cleaning up all the oil they spilt then turning the desert back into a forest area, complete with naturally grown flowers, saplings, and grass.